-The Aongatete Forest Restoration Trust administers the Aongatete Forest Project (AFP), and manages 500 hectares of native forest in the Kaimai Mamaku Conservation Park, between Tauranga and Katikati.
-AFP is a joint venture between Forest and Bird and the Aongatete Forest Restoration Trust.
-The Trust was set up in 2006 by Tauranga Forest and Bird and the Katikati Rotary Club, and is supported by local volunteers, Forest and Bird members, landowners, and Ngai Tamawhariua who have the Kaitiaki (guardianship) role over this forest.
+Aongatete Forest Project (AFP) manages 500 hectares of lowland native forest in the Kaimai Mamaku Conservation Park between Tauranga and Katikati.
+The project is administered by the Aongatete Forest Restoration Trust and was set up in 2006 by Forest & Bird Tauranga and the Katikati Rotary Club.
+The project is supported by volunteers, Forest and Bird members, landowners and Ngai Tamawhariua who have the kaitiaki (guardianship) role over this forest.

 How to Help

-Volunteers also help with activities such as fundraising, publicity, biodiversity monitoring, planting, photography and videography, first aid, assisting with educational activities, and leading bush walks.
+Volunteers also help with activities such as fundraising, publicity, administration, biodiversity monitoring, planting, educational activities and leading bush walks.

 Find Out More